 Mid-morning and afternoon sessions:

 Seminal papers in NET care: this is a facilitated interactive session covering the major clinical trials and publications influencing NET care.
 Papers are selected in advance and presented by the conference participants, having received feedback from the CommNETS preceptors for their presentations in advance of the face to face meeting.
 The key findings from each paper are presented and then discussed with the preceptors commenting on the impact of the results on clinical practice.
-This session forms the basis of multiple Preceptorships in various tumour types that Prof Segelov has run in Australia/New Zealand for multiple cooperative trials groups, including AGITG, ANZUP, and ALTG, with excellent feedback regarding participant engagement, learning, mentorship and relationship building.
+This session forms the basis of multiple Preceptorships in various tumour types that Prof Segelov has run in Australia/Aotearoa New Zealand for multiple cooperative trials groups, including AGITG, ANZUP, and ALTG, with excellent feedback regarding participant engagement, learning, mentorship and relationship building.